Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 insert_rescaling CLI
 ~~~~~~~~~~~~~~~~~~~~

-Some models might not include a Rescaling layer in their architecture and have a separated
+Some models might not include a Rescaling layer in their architecture and have a separate
-preprocessing pipeline (ie. moving from [0, 255] images to a [-1, 1] normalized representation).
+preprocessing pipeline (i.e. moving from [0, 255] images to a [-1, 1] normalized representation).
 As
 having a rescaling layer might be useful, QuantizeML offers the `insert_rescaling` CLI that will add
 a Rescaling layer at the beginning of a given model.